gla-rad/ServiceRegistry/README.md

 ```

 To create a local database for development/testing you should install a
 PostgreSQL server and the postGIS extension.
-On an ubuntu system this
+On an Ubuntu system this
 can be done easily as follows:

 ```bash